Design Management and Strategy (MA)

 Successful companies manage design in order to strengthen brand identities, fend off low-cost competition, reap the benefits of new technologies, renew connections to the customer, and foster a culture of innovation.
 More companies are looking to design managers for leadership in coping with rapid change.
 That leadership comes in the form of new innovation strategies and ways of producing fitter, more customer-relevant offerings.

-The MA program in Design Management at KU explores in depth the design function in business as an important integrative, and often interdisciplinary, area of work.
+The MA program in Design Management and Strategy at KU explores in depth the design function in business as an important integrative, and often interdisciplinary, area of work.
 The curriculum couples a rigorous, practical understanding of business with design’s natural capacity for handling diverse inputs, creative problem solving, and human-centered understanding.
 The program seeks both full-time and part-time students.
 It is developed for prospective students who already hold a design related baccalaureate degree and who are seeking specialized study in this management discipline.
 Program applicants should have at least two years of full-time professional work experience in design or in a design-related field.